-3.3 Flow Concurrency
+C. Flow Concurrency

-While analyzing the LiveLab data, we were surprised to discover that there are few concurrent flows on the iPhone platform.
+While analyzing the LiveLab data, we were surprised to discover that there are few concurrent flows on the iPhone platform, with negligiable difference between interactive and non-interactive sessions.
+The median number of flows was 2.
 However, there almost always exists one particular flow, 97% of the time that the phone is awake.
 We have identified that flow as Apple's push notification service, on port 5223.
-The median number of flows was 2 for both interactive and non-interactive sessions.
-Figure 5 shows the distribution of number of concurrent TCP flows, excluding the Apple Push service, whenever the phone's CPU was running for the three port types presented in Section 3.2.1 (web, email, other).
+Fig. 4 shows the distribution of number of concurrent TCP flows, excluding the Apple Push service, whenever the phone's CPU was running and for the port types presented in Section III.B.1 (web, email, other).
 We identified the top seven applications that require Internet access using the data from our field study, which include Pandora (music streaming) and Skype (instant messaging, voice over IP).
 These applications account for over 95% of interactive phone Internet use.
 Non-interactive usage, including when the display was off, idle time, when the home screen was displayed are presented separately.
 Other applications, including those without specifically requiring internet connectivity, are clustered together as others.
 For email and other ports, we display only the applications that we have determined to use those ports.